 If your resume seems like it is time traveled from the eighties, they will hardly glance over it.
 However, if you employ modern design techniques and make it work for you instead of against you, this will be another vital factor.
 Check online resume templates to choose the ones you like and build your resume around it.

 It also shows how good you are at eliminating unnecessary detail and leaving only what’s essential.

 Imagine it as an elevator pitch – you need to present yourself in a quick and compelling way

 6. Be Honest

-Another common error is trying to tell a few white lies on your resume to seem more appealing.
+Another common error in MBA resume is trying to tell a few white lies on your resume to seem more appealing.
 However, this never works as you think it would.